james-trayford/strauss/README.md

 and activate the environment with

 `conda activate strauss`

+### Installing with text-to-speech support

+*STRAUSS* can also be installed with text-to-speech (TTS) support, allowing audio captioning of sonifications and future accessibility features, via the [TTS module](https://github.com/coqui-ai/TTS).
+Due to the specific module requirements of this module, install can sometimes lead to incompatibilities with other modules and be slower, so is packaged with *STRAUSS* as an optional extra.
+If you'd like to use these features, its easy to directly from PyPI:

+`pip install strauss[TTS]`

+or if you're working from a local copy of the repository, as above, use

+`pip install -e ".[TTS]"`

+with or without the `-e` option depending on whether you want to edit the *STRAUSS* code or not, as above.

 ## Acknowledgments
 *STRAUSS* is developed and provided free and open source, supported by a [UKRI Early Stage Research and Development Award](https://www.ukri.org/opportunity/early-stage-research-and-development-scheme/), grant code ST/X004651/1.